 What if my research does not receive federal funding?

 Studies that do not receive federal funds are not required to comply with the new rule.
 Existing research may continue uninterrupted for the current approval period.
-New projects that do not receive federal funding may use the HRP-502 Common Rule Consent template for federally funded studies or the Pre-Common Rule Consent form template.
+New projects that do not receive federal funding may use consent templates that comply with the new rule but are not required to do so.